 1. Plan your budget and costs

 If you've not yet had your baby, planning your budget will help you work out how much you have to spend on essential purchases, such as a pushchair and child car seat, and whether you'll have anything left over to spend on luxuries.
 It will also help you to identify areas of spending you may be able to cut back on.
-Our guide to planning an effective budget will help you get started.
+Our guide to will help you get started.